mbotos/SmartFactory-for-Force.com/README.md

 Performance Tip
 ----------------
-SmartFactory, caches simple sobjects (without references) created from it.
-So if 500 script lines are consumed in creating
+SmartFactory, transparently caches simple sobjects (without references) created from it.
+So if 500+ script lines are consumed in creating first instance of a SobjectType, second instance might take 15+ lines only.

-If you are create Sobject using SmartFactory with "cascade" option true, as shown below.
-Then please make sure you are caching the created sobject as required.
-The API is n `Custom_Object__c customObject = (Custom_Object__c)SmartFactory.createSObject('Custom_Object__c', true);`
+Please note, if you are create Sobject using SmartFactory with "cascade" option true, as shown below.
+Then please make sure you are taking care of caching the created sobject if required.
+This caching is typically not required in your Apex Test case, unless you are creating many instances of a single sobjectype in the same test method.
+Creating many instances might put you in risk of running out 200,000 script lines governor limit.

+`Custom_Object__c customObject = (Custom_Object__c)SmartFactory.createSObject('Custom_Object__c', true);`

 Help and Discussion